andymilne/Music-Perception-Toolbox/README.md

 Many of the functions require the [Sparse Array Toolbox](https://github.com/andymilne/Sparse-Array-Toolbox).

+The tutorial scripts (in the folder Tutorials) provide examples of some uses of this toolbox.

 This work forms part of an Australian Research Council Discovery Early Career Researcher Award (project number DE170100353) funded by the Australian Government.